 When he finally closed the lid to his father’s old toolbox, Lois tried to coerce him inside for a late breakfast.
 He declined repeatedly as he loaded his truck, insisting he wasn’t hungry.
 Not to be dissuaded, she ran into the house and came back with a plateful of homemade brownies, loaded heavy with walnuts.
 She shoved the Saran-wrapped Corelle plate into his hands, refusing his refusal.
 He thanked her by knocking twenty percent off his standard labor charge.

 He popped another handful of Tylenol, headed west, and spent the next hour measuring, calculating and haggling over a deck estimate.
 He then drove even farther west and did the same with a kitchen expansion.
 His return trip into Allman Falls took him around the backside of Chelsea Lake, past the Malek property.
-He slowed to a crawl and studied the house with the brutal honesty of the morning sun shining down upon it.
+Slowing to a crawl, he studied the house with the brutal honesty of the morning sun shining down upon it.
 Brent was right.
 It was a piece of shit.
 It stood straight, and looked solid beneath the surface rot, but he knew without going inside it would have to be stripped to the studs and rebuilt from the inside out.

 Renovations that extensive would be a waste of time and a colossal waste of money.
-He knew exactly what his father would say if he could still ask his opinion, “Buy it for the land, and then wait for a blizzard and burn the fucker down.”
+He knew exactly what his father would say if he could still ask his opinion, “Buy it for the land, and then wait for a blizzard and burn the damn thing down.”

 James had his first stroke in a house exactly like the Malek house, a historic five-bedroom Queen Anne on Pioneer Street, just off the downtown square.
 One of the original houses of Allman Falls, it had been architecturally solid, gorgeous in its intricacies, and Rogan and Sons Construction had been hired to destroy it.

-The house had been owned by Moses Sullivan, who, among many other professions, had been the mayor of Allman Falls for twenty-eight years, until the city voted to instill term limits and brought an end to his reign.
+The house had been owned by Moses Sullivan, who, among many other professions, had been the mayor of Allman Falls for twenty-eight years, until the city voted to instill term limits and brought his reign to an end.
 When he died, a greasy, weasel of a man named Stu Beasley somehow managed to swindle Moses’ eighty-four-year-old widow out of the house for pennies on the dollar.
 Stu owned two other apartment buildings in Allman Falls, both of which were in terrible disrepair.
 Instead of investing his money in fixing them up, he had purchased the historic beauty and hired Rogan and Sons Construction to chop it up into four, two-bedroom, government-subsidized apartments.

 Jimmy had been only twenty-four at the time, but he knew a bad decision when he saw one.
 He had argued with his father not to take the job, but work was scarce in winter.
 Money was money, and James had accepted it.
 There was no way in hell Jimmy would take part in destroying not only an architectural gem but also a piece of Allman Falls’ history.
 On the day they were supposed to start the demolition, he refused to go.